anor-rs/.github/profile/README.md

 # Anor

-## The open-source data storage platform
+## The open-source data access and storage platform

 ### Components